ThimnaGogwana/Work-Readiness-Portfolio/Work-Readiness-Portfolio/business-communication/reflection.md

 **Evidence:** Business Email Exercise & Presentation Slides

 **Situation:**
-During the Work Readiness module, I had to prepare a formal email and presentation to a simulated client.
+During the Work Readiness module, I had to prepare a formal email and presentation to a lecturee

 **Task:**
 The goal was to demonstrate clear, professional written and verbal communication.